Skip to main content

 For visitors with a smartphone, download the visit application on your mobile now and enjoy 2 tours: "Permanent Collection" and "Temporary Exhibition".

-• The "permanent collection tour" contains a 35-minute guided tour to explore the Hôtel de Caumont and its finest works.
+• The "permanent collection tour" contains a 35-minute guided tour to explore Caumont - Art Centre and its finest works.
 Free tour.

 • The "temporary exhibition tour" allows you to discover the major works of the exhibition through some twenty audio comments.
 Paid tour 2,49 €